arffsaad/malaysiaCarlist/README.md

  ```

 ### carlist.py
 - This is the source code of the scrapper.
 It takes around 2hours++ to grab the info.
-The interval (0.5s) can be reduced to get faster results, but idk.
+The interval (0.5s) can be reduced to get faster results, but the current interval is good enough.
+Just run ``python3 carlist.py`` and it will scrape and save it to a json file.

 ### to-do
 - more car info related scraping.